FahimFaisalAbir/COMP-44161-FF/README.md

 - Provides a foundation for future integration into municipal assessment or decision-support systems.

 ---
-# Automated Property Valuation Model (AVM)
+# Automated Property Valuation Model

-This project predicts the assessed market value of properties using supervised machine learning.
+This project predicts the assessed market value of properties using supervised machine learning to make fair market value predictions for residential properties.

 ### Repository Structure
 - DataUtils - Handle data loading, pre-processing , outlier detection, feature type detection and ETL pipeline